13daysaweek/13daysaweek.github.io/_posts/2019-01-29-building-and-deploying-jekyll-sites-with-azure-devops.md

 Enabling this feature in your storage account couldn't be simpler.
 To enable through the Azure portal, just navigate to your storage account and find the Static website option.
 You'll see a toggle switch that will allow you to enable the feature.
 Once enabled, you'll have the option to set a default document and error document name as you can see below.
 ![Azure Storage Static Website Hosting Configuration](/assets/images/posts/2019/jekyll-build/static-site-settings.jpg)

+Once you have your static website setup, you'll probably want to add a custom domain and HTTPS to your site.
+Adding a custom domain is accomplished by setting up a CNAME record with your DNS provider that points to the HTTP endpoint for your static site.
+SSL is a bit trickier.
+Your storage account and the HTTP endpoint have a certificate associated with them out of the box, however it's a wildcard certificate provided by Azure for *.web.core.windows.net.
+This means that if you use a custom domain